ChugR/car-day/README.md

 * Herculese marine engine with updraft carburetor was a bitch to start
 * Starting with hand crank was dangerous
 * Often jumped the 6v system with 12v to get it going
-* It used to blow red-hot chunks of carbon out the exhaust to land on the operator and burn skin and holes in clothes, etc.
+* It used to blow red-hot chunks of carbon out the exhaust.
+They landed on the operator to burn skin, holes in clothes, etc.

 ### 1948 Plymouth sedan (rope tow ski lift powerplant)